aleksey-saenko/MusicRecognizer/README.md

 Audile is written in Kotlin and runs on Android 8.0 or higher.
 App architecture inspired by clean arch practices.
 The application is modularized with a feature-based approach (definitely overkill for such small app).
 UI completely written in Jetpack Compose with MVVM pattern in Material3 design.
-The app uses the AudioRecord and MediaCodec API for audio recording and encoding, which allows to create recording strategies and audio processing of any complexity.
+The app uses the AudioRecord/MediaCodec API for audio recording and encoding.
 Stack: Kotlin, Coroutines, Jetpack Compose, Hilt, WorkManager, Room, OkHttp, Moshi, DataStore, Coil, Junit.

 ## Screenshots